lazoft/docfind/README.md

 *If you are using Windows CLI/Powershell then don't type the `source` command*

 **Installing packages:**
-Since now you are in a virtual environment it is not necessary to use pip3 or python3(which doesn't have any other python installation).
-Instead pip and python can be used without issue.
+Since now you are in a virtual environment it is not necessary to use `pip3` or `python3` (because it doesn't have any other python installation).
+Instead `pip` and `python` can be used without issue.

 The packages are written in the `requirements.txt` file.
 To install them all at once type the following command:
 ```